Vinyl sales are at their highest level since 1991: 3.2 million vinyl albums were sold in 2016, which is a rise of 53% over 2015.

 Remastering, on the other hand, is a different proposition.
 It’s no longer a matter of cleaning up, and in the case of some heritage material the artist may no longer be around to have a say.
-A mastering engineer must exercise discretion, and know when not to open his toolbox.
+A mastering engineer must exercise discretion, and know when and when not to open his toolbox.

 Take out the clicks

 “You can EQ stuff, but should you?
 No – people are used to it sounding a particular way.
-You fix stuff that they probably would have fixed themselves if they could have.
+You fix stuff they probably would have fixed themselves if they could have.
 If it’s a buzz or a click, or a noisy edit, if they could have done it better, then you do it.
 We take clicks out, and sometimes we put them back in again.”

 When it comes to the final product, Magee is amused by the idea of format superiority.
-Unwilling to put formats against one another, he has time for vinyl, hi-res audio and MP3s alike.
+Unwilling to put formats against one another, he has time for vinyl, hi-res audio and MP3 alike.
 His priority is the music, regardless of a format’s eccentricities.